WeareJH/wf2/readme.md

         --php <php>          path to a wf2.yml config file [possible values: 7.1, 7.2]

 SUBCOMMANDS:
     up               Bring up containers
-    stop         Take down containers & retain data down         Take down containers & delete everything pull         Pull files or folders from the main container to the host push         Push files or folders into the main container doctor       Try to fix common issues with a recipe eject        Dump all files into the local directory for manual running db-dump      Dump the current database to dump.sql db-import    Import a DB file
+    stop             Take down containers & retain data down             Take down containers & delete everything pull             Pull files or folders from the main container to the host push             Push files or folders into the main container doctor           Try to fix common issues with a recipe eject            Dump all files into the local directory for manual running update-images    Update images used in the current recipe db-dump          Dump the current database to dump.sql db-import        Import a DB file
     exec             Execute commands in the main container help             Prints this message or the help of the given subcommand(s)

 PASS THRU COMMANDS:
     composer    [M2] Run composer commands with the correct user